Internet Store and Ecommerce Solution Provider - Free Web Site - Free Web Space and Site Hosting - Web Hosting - High Speed Internet

 Webmaster promoted to Major (in front of the Los Alamitos Physical Examination Station and former site of the 143rd Evacuation Hospital).

-Awards - Major Guy C. Lamunyon
+Awards - LTC Guy C. Lamunyon

 Combat Medical Badge